Government turns to TikTok to highlight risks of cosmetic surgery abroad | LBC

 As part of the initiative, the Government will work with medical influencers, such as Midwife Marley and Doc Tally, to create videos showing the risks of cosmetic surgery abroad.

-The content will urge patients to speak to a UK doctor first and avoid package holidays that include procedures.
+The content aims to encourage patients to speak to a UK doctor first and avoid package holidays that include procedures.

-The initiative is part of a wider Government drive to tackle so-called medical tourism and ensure the NHS is not left to foot the bill when complications arise.
+The initiative is part of a wider Government drive to tackle so-called medical tourism and ensure the NHS is not left to foot the bill when problems arise.

+Read more: Boy, 16, arrested on suspicion of murder and rape following ‘unexplained’ death of 13-year-old girl

+Read more: King to tell nation sacrifices of VJ Day heroes 'shall never be forgotten'

 Health minister Karin Smyth said: "Too many people are being left with life-altering injuries after going abroad for medical procedures, without access to proper advice or safeguards.